zhendrikse/tdd/tdd-katas/vending-machine/vending-machine-dotnet/README.md

 ```

 After extending the choice and can types, we can notice that this test
 already passes!
-That is cause by the fact we always deliver the most
+That is caused by the fact we always deliver the most
 recently configured choice.
 So by extending the configuration in our
 test, the test will fail and will force us to generalize the production
 code.